How do I partner with another organization to provide programming and other services?

 Some common questions:

-- How do I ensure this partner program is accessible to all the patrons we serve, not just the people the partner organization serves?
+- How do I ensure this partner program is accessible to all the patrons we serve, not just the partner organization's clients?

 - How do I talk to my partner organization to keep them from leaving my program room a mess when they leave?